narrelleg/narrelleg.github.io/research.md

 ### Works in Progress

-“Healing from History: The Effects of Reconciling Narratives about Past Violence"

-"When the Founding Fathers are Killed: Nation-Building in the Aftermath of Conflict"

-"Culture Shock and Socialization: Approaches to Ethnic Integration and Nation-Building in Nigeria’s National Youth Service"

 “Poll Workers and Public Trust: The Role of the National Youth Service in Nigeria’s 2023 Elections” (with Nicholas Kerr and Amanda Edgell)